While 80% of companies believe that they deliver great experiences, only 8% of customers share this opinion.

 One more sign of a client-centric brand is its striving to build a community and see how to serve customers.

 Lots of businesses around follow the lead of make-up brand Glossier.
 So they develop an active community on Instagram to get feedback and drive product development.
-Previously, the brand founder Emily Weiss kept her audience engaged in the Gloss blog.
+Previously, the brand founder Emily Weiss used such a customer engagement strategy in the Gloss blog.

 That helps the beauty brand craft more relevant and targeted products.
 The audience, in its turn, feels appreciated and listened to.